StollerSystem/Currency_Exchanger/README.md

 ## Description

-_This app will allow you to selct a currency from the list and then see conversions for all other available currencies._
+This app will allow you to select a currency from the list and then see conversions for all other available currencies.

+You can click on all the results to see details.

+If you select "Error Testistan" from the list it will pass a bad country code for the API call to test the error handling.

 ## Setup/Installation Requirements